 The US Department of Defense (DoD) handles a lot of controlled unclassified information (CUI), which requires “safeguarding or dissemination controls pursuant to and consistent with applicable law, regulations, and government-wide policies.”
-In December 2015, the DoD published an interim rule to the Defense Federal Acquisition Regulation Supplement (DFARS) that required DoD contractors to meet certain cybersecurity requirements by December 31, 2017.
+In December 2017, the DoD published a rule to the Defense Federal Acquisition Regulation Supplement (DFARS) that requires DoD contractors to meet certain cybersecurity requirements.

 If you’re planning to bid on a DoD contract, then you have to make sure that you achieve DFARS compliance.